sleekmason/Lilidog/README.md

 You can also right-click on any image you choose from the file manager to set as background wallpaper.
 Other right-click <br/>
 options for images include rotation and copying to ~/Pictures.wallpapers.
 A random wallpaper toggle is included.

+- Grub background changer opens a window to choose your own images.

 - There are shortcuts for xfce4-power-manager in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.